 Keeping your beneficial HDL cholesterol numbers up and reducing your triglycerides is critical to cardiovascular health.
-Ideally, you want no more than a 2.1 ratio of triglycerides to HDL cholesterol.
+Ideally, you want no more than a 2:1 ratio of triglycerides to HDL cholesterol.
 So, if your triglycerides are 100 mg/dl, your HDL cholesterol should be 50 mg/dl.
-Anything under 3.5 is considered a good ratio, but I don’t like to see a ratio that’s over 5.
-(Learn more about this ratio in my new book, The Great Cholesterol Myth: Why Lowering Your Cholesterol Won't Prevent Heart Disease—and the Statin-Free Plan That Will, available at www.amazon.com and other book retailers.)
+Anything under 3:5 is considered a good ratio, but I don’t like to see a blood lipids ratio that’s over 5:1.
+(Learn more about this ratio in my new book, The Great Cholesterol Myth: Why Lowering Your Cholesterol Won't Prevent Heart Disease—and the Statin-Free Plan That Will, available at Amazon and other book retailers.)

-If your HDL/triglyceride ratio is high, how can you lower it?
-One of the most powerful solutions I’ve found is an extract called Bergamonte, which comes from the Bergamot orange grown in the Calabria area of Italy.
+If your HDL/triglyceride blood lipids ratio is high, how can you lower it?
+One of the most powerful solutions I’ve found is an extract called Bergamonte®, which comes from the Bergamot orange grown in the Calabria area of Italy.
 Research has shown it helps to both reduce triglycerides and increase HDL cholesterol levels.
 Another important benefit is that Bergamonte helps to reduce blood glucose levels.

 The research that turned me on to Bergamonte was conducted by Italian pharmacobiologists in 2011.
 In their trial, they documented significant reductions in triglycerides and blood sugar, along with a solid boost for the Bergamonte group.
 The findings were so powerful that I’ve just added Bergamonte to my Advanced Cholesterol Solutions formula.

-Plus, lifestyle changes can also help your triglyceride/HDL ratio.
+In addition, lifestyle changes can also help your triglyceride/HDL blood lipids ratio.